h4rshcoded/StockPrice-Prediction/README.md

 **File overview:**

-Stock - a Jupyter notebook that contains all of the code.
+StockPrice-Prediction - a Jupyter notebook that contains all of the code.

 **Installation**